 Breckenridge is an outstanding example of a Colorado mining boomtown.
 Most of the historic buildings in town date from a span of eight decades beginning in 1862 and ending in 1942.
 The charm of Breckenridge lies in its sense of history and in its sense of community.
 Since its beginning as a mining town, Breckenridge has developed into a world class community with such amenities as the Breckenridge Ski Area, Stephen C. West Ice Arena, Breckenridge Golf Course, the Breckenridge Recreation Center, Riverwalk Performing Arts Center and the Breckenridge Arts District.
 Breckenridge is located in the heart of the Ten Mile Range, which allows its residents to have a mountainous wilderness at their back door.
 Having such diverse amenities, the local community in Breckenridge is active with wide ranging interests.
 We are highly visible, attracting visitors both nationally and internationally.

 The Breckenridge Arts District campus was completed in the fall of 2014.
-The Arts District is a pedestrian friendly campus that compliments existing arts organizations and local art galleries along with creative businesses.
+The Arts District is a pedestrian friendly campus that complements existing arts organizations and local art galleries along with creative businesses.
 The Arts District is active year round providing local residents and visitors with authentic artistic and cultural experiences through art workshops, music and theatre performances, film and special events.

 The Breckenridge Arts District and the Saddle Rock Society worked together to restore the historic Tin Shop into an artists studio on the main level and a small studio apartment on the upper level.
 The vision for the Tin Shop is to provide time and space for artists to work on their medium of choice, while providing public interaction in the form of open studio hours and workshops to complement the growing Arts District.